 Annual Professional Development seminars precede the World Futures Society's conference.
-After the inaugural Washington DC event in 2004, APF conducted Pro Dev events in Toronto, Minneapolis, San Francisco, twice in Chicago and a second time in Washington DC.
+After the inaugural Washington DC event in 2004, APF conducted Pro Dev events in Toronto, Minneapolis, Orlando, and twice in Chicago, Washington DC, and now San Francisco.
 Contact Jennifer Jarratt, Pro Dev Chair, for information.

 Profutures: Futures Insights Webinars

 In 2011, the APF kicked off a series of quarterly webinars.
 For the inaugural webinar, Andrew Curry presented The World in 2020: The Business Challenges of the Future.
-In 2013, a bi-monthly series and monthly "Little Bigs" are underway.
-Contact Jim Breaux, Virtual Gatherings, or Christian Crews, Gatherings Chair for information.
+In 2015, events are being held quarterly.
+Contact Jim Breaux, Virtual Gatherings chair.

 Most Significant Futures Works (MSFW)

 In order to promote the futures field to the public and to recognize the work of professional futurists and others whose work illuminates one or more aspects of the future, APF selects and recognizes significant futures works.
 Founded in 2007, the first awards occurred in 2008.
-Ken Harris serves as the chair.
+Andy Hines serves as the chair.

 For the inaugural selection, only published works were eligible and included recent and classic texts.
 Fifty-seven publications were nominated.
 The top ten were recognized by the APF and can be found under MSFW History.
 Here's the top three.

 The second round of awards was made in early 2009.
 Expanded to include digital publications, fourteen works were nominated.
 Here's the top three honors awards.